Chainfire/simple-signer/README.md

 full as is done in some systems can keep things significantly safer, but does not fit the use case I'm building this for - the public key needs to be public anyway.

+(For the sake of simplicity, you can consider EC/secp256k1 as Ed25519 here)